mendix/IBM-Watson-Connector-Suite/README.md

   }
 }
 ```
-Please following the instructions in the Example app to provide the service credentials accordingly in the app.
+Please follow the instructions in the example app to provide the service with the necessary credentials.

 ## Test environments

-The Example app has been tested locally and in a sandbox.
+The example app has been tested locally and in a sandbox.
 It has not been tested in IBM Bluemix yet, although the model provides the configuration files.

-## Known issues
+## Known Issues

-The ChatWidget doesn't show the username properly when the Example App is deployed in a sandbox
+The ChatWidget doesn't show the username properly when the example app is deployed in a sandbox.

-## Built With
+## Build Details

+This was built with the following:

 * Mendix Modeler 6.6.0
 * Eclipse IDE Neon